-Most of your pregnancy you’ve probably had little to no energy.
+For most of your pregnancy, you’ve probably had little to no energy.
 But now you find yourself wanting to clean and organize your home.
 This is known as nesting.
 Nesting during pregnancy is very common and can happen during any trimester, but we see it a lot more with moms closer to their due date!

 Why Does Nesting Happen?

-It is an instinct that overcomes us to start cleaning and organizing for baby..
-It’s like a biological nature to get things ready to make life easier when baby arrives.
+It is an instinct that overcomes us to start cleaning and organizing for the baby..
+It’s like a biological nature to get things ready to make life easier when the baby arrives.